3Z6MA/3Z6MA.github.io/qrz.md

 ---
 Hello!
 I'm new to amateur radio and got my license in May 2025.
 Excited to learn and connect with others along the way!

+I log the callsign as it was given during the QSO(I include the /P, /M etc.).

+Please, if you work my station when portable, log it with /P.

 ---
 My DIY &lambda;/4 ground plane antenna for 2m and 70cm bands